Pell Frischmann

 Pell Frischmann (PF) is a multi-disciplinary engineering consultancy based in London that provides structural and civil engineering, planning, design, and consulting services.
-Pell Frischmann employs over 1000 staff worldwide with 8 offices across the UK and international offices in India, the Middle East, Turkey and Romania.
+Pell Frischmann employs over 1,000 staff worldwide with eight offices across the UK and international offices in India, the Middle East, Turkey and Romania.

-The original company was founded by Cecil Pell in the 1920s who entered partnership with Wilem W Frischmann in the early 70s forming Pell Frischmann and Partners.
-In 2003 the umbrella company became Pell Frischmann Consulting Engineers.
+The original company was founded by Cecil Pell in the 1920s, who entered into partnership with Wilem Frischmann in the early 1970s forming Pell Frischmann and Partners.
+In 2003, the umbrella company became Pell Frischmann Consulting Engineers.
 Major subsidiaries of the company include Frischmann Prabhu operating in the Asia-Pacific region and Conseco operating in the Middle East.

-Key areas of business include buildings, building Services, land development and regeneration, traffic and transportation, highways and bridges, railways, environment and process technology, water and wastewater, power, fire engineering and IT and telecommunications.
+Key areas of business include buildings, building services, land development and regeneration, traffic and transportation, highways and bridges, railways, environment and process technology, water and wastewater, power, fire engineering and IT and telecommunications.
 In April 2015, Pell Frischmann received The Queen's Award for International Trade.

 History

-The original Company was founded in 1926 by Cecil Pell who subsequently formed Pell Frischmann and Partners with Wilem Frischmann in 1972.
+The original company was founded in 1926 by Cecil Pell, who subsequently formed Pell Frischmann and Partners with Wilem Frischmann in 1972.
 The Group became a limited company in 1984.
-Until the late 1960s the Group's activities centred on Structural Engineering and Mechanical and Electrical Building Services.
+Until the late 1960s, the Group's activities centred on structural engineering and mechanical and electrical building services.

 Pell Frischmann Group has acquired a number of companies, including the Department for Transport's West Yorkshire Road Construction Sub-Unit (1981), 70 staff from the Infrastructure Directorate of the Milton Keynes Development Corporation joined the Group to form Pell Frischmann Milton Keynes Ltd (1988), Pell Frischmann Water Ltd was formed in 1990 as a joint venture between the Pell Frischmann Group and South West Water plc.
 EPD Consultants was acquired from Balfour Beatty (1998) and De Leuw Rothwell Ltd (2000) was a new company set up safeguarding the jobs of a number of staff following the collapse and subsequent liquidation of the former De Leuw Rothwell.

-In 2002 the various offices were consolidated under one umbrella company and in September 2003 the company was restructured and changed its trading company name to Pell Frischmann Consulting Engineers (PFCE).
+In 2002, the various offices were consolidated under one umbrella company and in September 2003 the company was restructured and changed its trading company name to Pell Frischmann Consulting Engineers (PFCE).

 Major subsidiaries include Frischmann Prabhu founded by Sudhakar Prabhu and based in Mumbai providing expertise in the Asia-Pacific region and Conseco International which focuses on projects in the Middle East and was awarded the Queen's Award for Enterprise in 2006 for work in the reconstruction of Iraq.

-In October 2015, it was announced that RAG-Stiftung (Foundation) Investment Company had bought a majority in the company.
+In October 2015, it was announced that RAG-Stiftung (Foundation) Investment Company had bought a majority stake in the company.